Living Together Contracts

 Which of you is responsible for which expenses or charges.

 Each partner to a joint credit card account is personally responsible for all charges made on the card.
 Example: Your partner runs up a bill of $1,000 without telling you.
 The credit card company can hold you responsible for it anyway.

 General expenses - including:

-The charges on joint credit cards.
+How will you divide the charges on joint credit cards?